Title Insurance

 Unfortunately, every state has different lien laws.

-The fastest, easiest and best way to get an overall idea of what Title Insurance is and how it will or will not protect your building project in your state is from the (a) branch manager, not a loan closing agent, of a Title Insurance agency in your state.
+The fastest, easiest and best way to get an overall idea of what Title Insurance is and how it will or will not protect your building project in your state is from a Title Insurance agency in your state.

 You can do it just before closing or as far in advance of building your house as you wish.
 It shouldn’t take more than ½ hour and it will be one of the best ½ hours you have spent.
 It will be FREE, as information about any products that are being sold to you should be!

-For a quick read and a primer on Title Insurance, and in order to pose intelligent questions when you do talk to a Title Insurance company here’s a link to Wikipedia’s Construction Loan Title Insurance Policy page.
+For a quick read and a primer on Title Insurance and Title Insurance Cost, and in order to pose intelligent questions when you do talk to a Title Insurance company here’s a link to the Wikipedia Title Insurance Policy page.

 Below is a letter from an Owner/builder who typifies the need for Title Insurance when building a new house…regardless of who the General Contractor is.